jjmcoconut/amethst/content/Master Course/Paper Reviews/The Eﬀects of Ecolabels and Environmental Regulation on Green Product Development.md

 ---

-Let’s now dive into the heart of our analysis—the base model that underpins the study.
-This model lays the groundwork for understanding how firms compete on environmental quality using self-labels, before we bring in external certifications or government regulation.
-I'll walk you through the key components.

 #### Modeling Environmental Quality Competition

 **1. Two Competing Firms with Differing Credibilities** We consider a simple setting with **two firms**, which we’ll call **Firm H** and **Firm L**.
 These firms are asymmetric in terms of their environmental credibility:
 - Each firm’s credibility is denoted by $\mu_i$, where $i \in \{H, L\}$.
 - We assume that $0 < \mu_L < \mu_H < 1$, meaning that Firm H is inherently more credible than Firm L.

 An important assumption here is that credibility is **exogenous**—it is fixed and does not change based on the firms’ actions or competitors’ responses.
-(Later on, we extend the model to allow for dynamic reputational changes, but for now, this assumption keeps our analysis tractable.)

 **2. Self-Labeling in the Absence of External Checks** In our base case, there’s no external certification or government regulation.
-Firms rely solely on **self-labeling** to communicate their environmental quality.
-However, because consumers remain somewhat skeptical about self-declared claims, a product’s **perceived environmental quality** is given by the product of the firm’s credibility and the actual quality level, that is, $\mu_i\cdot g_i$.
+Firms rely solely on **self-labeling** to communicate their environmental quality
 - **Environmental Quality Choice:**
     Each firm chooses an environmental quality level, $g_i$, from the interval $(0, 1)$.
-Think of $g_i$ as representing the percentage reduction in pollution or the degree of environmental improvement per unit of product.
+    Think of $g_i$ as representing the percentage reduction in pollution.
 - **Cost of Quality:**
     To achieve a given level of environmental quality, a firm incurs a **quadratic cost** of $g_i^2$.
-This cost captures research and development expenditures or other investments needed to enhance environmental performance.
-Variable production costs are assumed to be independent of $g_i$ and normalized to zero.
+    This cost captures research and development expenditures.

+Consumers remain somewhat skeptical about self-declared claims, a product’s **perceived environmental quality** is given by the product of the firm’s credibility and the actual quality level, that is, $\mu_i\cdot g_i$.

 **3. Consumer Demand—Price and Perceived Environmental Quality Matter**
 - $q_H=\frac{1}{2}-p_H+(p_L-p_H)+\beta(\mu_Hg_H-\mu_Lg_L)$